Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Applications and extensions of the Double-Calibration approach

 \end{condition}

-\begin{remark} The existence of $\hat{\beta}$ and $\hat{\gamma}$ satisfying Condition \ref{cd:reg as} and Condition \ref{cd:prop as} can follow similarly from the proof in Appendix B of \citet{bradic2019minimax} or from \citet{smucler2019unifying}.
+\begin{remark} The justification for Condition \ref{cd:reg as} and Condition \ref{cd:prop as} can be found in Appendix \ref{app:nuis as}.
 In fact, Condition \ref{cd:reg as} and Condition \ref{cd:prop as} closely resemble Condition \ref{cd:reg} and Condition \ref{cd:prop}, respectively, which are standard results of lasso.
-In the latter case, the $\ell_{1}$-norm convergence rates are multiples of the $\ell_{2}$-norm convergence rates by a factor of the square root of the sparsity $\sqrt{s_r}$ or $\sqrt{s_\pi}$, while in the former case, the $\ell_{1}$-norm convergence rates are multiples of the $\ell_{2}$-norm convergence rates by a factor of $(\sqrt{n / \log p})^{1 / (2 \xi_{r} + 1)}$ or $(\sqrt{n / \log p})^{1 / (2 \xi_{\pi} + 1)}$, which can be interpreted as the square root of the ``effective sparsity'' in the approximately sparse models (also see Section 1 of \citet{bradic2019minimax}). \end{remark}
+In the latter case, the $\ell_{1}$-norm convergence rates are multiples of the $\ell_{2}$-norm convergence rates by a factor of the square root of the sparsity $\sqrt{s_r}$ or $\sqrt{s_\pi}$, while in the former case, the $\ell_{1}$-norm convergence rates are multiples of the $\ell_{2}$-norm convergence rates by a factor of $(\sqrt{n / \log p})^{1 / (2 \xi_{r} + 1)}$ or $(\sqrt{n / \log p})^{1 / (2 \xi_{\pi} + 1)}$, which can be interpreted as the square root of the ``effective sparsity'' in the approximately sparse GLMs (also see Section 1 of \citet{bradic2019minimax}). \end{remark}